othis001/solutions/README.md

 number K and determines how many subsequences have sums that are divisible by K.

+#matrixRoute

+This function takes as input a matrix where each entry is either 0 or 1.
+We assume the top left and bottom right entries are 1 and then count how many paths of 1s are between them.
+While on a path we may only move right or down.

 ## pairs.cpp

 This is a program that takes as input a string consisting of lower-case and